hmenorjr/hmenorjr.github.io/src/content/blog/upgrading-from-python2-to-python3-on-macos.md

 Then: `$ brew link python`

 Final result?

 ```sh
 Linking /usr/local/Cellular/python/3.7.7...
 5 symlinks created
 ```

-### Your support means a lot — you can [buy me a coffee](https://coff.ee/hmenorjr) to help me continue creating.
+### Your support means a lot — you can [buy me a coffee](https://coff.ee/hmenorjr) to help me continue creating